-Although there are many approaches, they all involve helping patients manage their thoughts, perceptions, and behavior.
+Although there are many approaches, they all involve helping people manage their thoughts, perceptions, and behavior.
 Psychotherapy is also a resource for finding healthy ways to deal with problems.

 Usually, the core treatment for bipolar disorder is a combination of medication and psychotherapy.
 CBT is one of the more common types of psychotherapy.